UFWebApps2-0/Fall2023_Bootcamp2/README.md

-# Assignment 2: Persisting data using PostgreSQL and Sequalize
+# Bootcamp Assignment 2: UF Directory App - Persisting data using PostgreSQL and Sequalize

 Our application at this point has an issue one majore issue...
 - Each time the server starts, we reload the data from the same JSON file.